 - Let your preschooler decorate a reusable canvas tote that can be their market bag for the season.
 Have them carry it around when you make a trip to the farmer’s market and let them choose a fruit or vegetable to each week to place inside (this also doubles as a great way to introduce new items to their diet).

-Tell us, what do you have planned for the weekend?
+Tell us, what do you have planned for Earth Day?
 How are you celebrating the day with your kids?